Conley index theory without index pairs. I: The point-set level theory: The Conley index of isolated -invariant subsets

+\begin{defn} Let $f \colon X \partialto X$ be a continuous partial self-map on a locally compact Hausdorff space $X$.
+Let $S$ be an $f$-invariant subset of $X$.
+We say that a neighbourhood $E$ of $S$ is an \emph{index neighbourhood} if it is isolating and $f$-compactifiable. \end{defn}

+\begin{thm} Let $f \colon X \partialto X$ be a continuous partial self-map on a locally compact Hausdorff space $X$.
+Let $S$ be an isolated $f$-invariant subset of $X$.
+Then, the set of index neighbourhoods of $S$ forms a neighbourhood base for $S$ (in particular, there exists an index neighbourhood of $S$). \end{thm}

-(3) Take any neighbourhood $N$ of $S$.
-Since $S$ is compact by (1) and $X$ is locally compact Hausdorff, we can take a compact neighbourhood $K$ of $S$ contained in $N$.
-By Remark~\ref{rmk:disc-isolating-closure-smaller}, we may assume that $K$ is isolating.
+\begin{proof} Take any neighbourhood $N$ of $S$.
+Since $S$ is compact by Lemma~\ref{lem:disc-compact} and $X$ is locally compact Hausdorff, we can take a compact neighbourhood $K$ of $S$ contained in $N$.
 Let $U = K^\circ$ the interior of $K$.
-By Remark~\ref{rmk:disc-isolating-closure-smaller}, $U$ is an isolating neighbourhood of $S$.
-By (2), we have $K \sim_f U$.
+By Remark~\ref{rmk:disc-isolating-closure-smaller}, we may assume that $K$ and $U$ are isolating neighbourhoods of $S$.
+By Theorem~\ref{thm:disc-isolating-1}, we have $K \sim_f U$.
 Take $(a,b,c) \in A_f(K, U)$ arbitrarily, and put